 After receiving the data, Workato will make the necessary data transformation that is required as per the mapping sheet and post the supplier data to SAP S4 HANA.

-Once the supplier information is successfully processed at GAVI’s end, the supplier will be created/updated in SAP S4 HANA.
+Once the supplier information is successfully processed at Gavi’s end, the supplier will be created/updated in SAP S4 HANA.

 Supplier payload contains a Control block to identify the delta changes done on a supplier.
 It describes the mode of the supplier whether it is created / edited.
 In the case of edit, it captures all the edits that are carried out on a supplier.